JvanderHeide/chat-tutorial/README.md

 Now move to our new folder in the terminal.
 If you'll now run `ng serve`, and visit the url (localhost:4200) you'll see a little page with some links to angular related content.
 When you're running `ng serve` it will automatically update the resources you change in the front-end project.
 As somewhat usual, the builtin server starts serving from `src/index.html` in there you'll see a tag named `app-root`, this refers to the component defined you'll find the `app` folder and the HTML it outputs can be found in the `app/app.component.html` file.
 For now empty that file.

+### Creating our first component, the message view

 Next we're going to create a component to view the chat messages.
 We'll do so by running `ng g component message-view` (wherein g is short for generate).
 This will now have created a folder named `message-view` in which the basics of our message-view component have been scaffolded for us.
 The newly generated component will have a selector of `app-messages-view`.
 We'll add that as a custom element to our `app.component.html`.
 If all went well the browser will now show "message-view works!"

 Angular CLI
+- Install typescript plugin for atom (tip/hint)
 - Components
 - socket services
 - styles
 - further expansions

 https://angular.io/api/animations/stagger

+TODO:
+- add further stuff to backend?
+- author names, store an array of users and uuids in memory
+- show list of current users, ask users for name and register uuid
+- match user/uuid to session? (  var sid = req.sessionID;)
+- in memory storage?